1st Quarter classes begin the week of September 8, 2025.

 Day(s): Mon

 Enjoy the camaraderie and cooperation of making music with others in a school band!
-Join the first homeschool concert band in the region at Compass.
-This band is for new beginner musicians of brass, woodwind, and percussion instruments.
-Beginning woodwinds students will learn to play the flute or clarinet (5th-8th grade) or alto saxophone (7th-8th grade only).
+Learn your instrument and get ready to join the first homeschool concert band in the region at Compass.
+Students in beginner winds will learn to play a woodwind [flute or clarinet (5th-12th grade) or alto saxophone (7th-12th grade only)] or brass instrument [trumpet, trombone, or euphonium (5th-8th grade) and French horn or tuba (7th-12th grade students only)].
 They will learn how to hold their instruments with proper posture and hand position and correct embouchure (mouth position and blowing technique) for the instrument.
 Students will receive instruction on the parts of their instruments and how to safely, correctly, and independently assemble and clean them.
 Students will learn the fundamentals of music reading, and the group will practice short songs in Concert B-flat and Concert E-flat major (and their relative minors).
-Students will practice audiation skills by singing, moving, and playing woodwind instruments and will play both cooperatively in small ensembles and independently.
-Beginning brass students will learn to play the trumpet, trombone, or euphonium (5th-8th grade) and French horn or tuba (7th-8th grade students only).
-They will learn how to hold their instruments with proper posture and hand position and correct embouchure (mouth position and blowing technique) for the instrument.
-Students will receive instruction on the parts of their instruments and how to safely, correctly, and independently assemble and clean them.
-Students will learn the fundamentals of music reading, and the group will practice short songs in Concert B-flat and Concert E-flat major (and their relative minors).
-Students will practice audiation skills by singing, moving, and playing woodwind instruments and will play both cooperatively in small ensembles and independently.
-Beginning percussion students will learn to play the snare drum and mallet instruments (such as glockenspiel and xylophone).
-They will learn proper stick and mallet grip, posture, and playing position for concert percussion instrumentals.
-Students will learn the fundamentals of music reading.
-The group will practice short songs in Concert B-flat and Concert E-flat major (and their relative minors) on mallet instruments and basic rudiments on snare drum.
-Students will practice audiation skills by singing, moving, and playing percussion instruments and will play both cooperatively in small ensembles and independently.
 Students will need to rent or purchase an instrument and accessories for the band.
 See the linked list by instrument.
-There is a $33.00 supply fee due payable to Compass on/before the start of class for the "Do It!
-Play (a Band Instrument)" book and workbook and the sheet music songs used for the group band performance.>
+There is a $24.00 supply fee due payable to Compass on/before the start of class for the "Do It!
+Play (a Band Instrument)" book and workbook and group sheet music.

 (Semester Long)